RafaPe/Feminism_impact/README.md

  - Extreme programming

 ## IMPLEMENTATION AND TESTS
 - We wanted to use this proyect to visualize the growth of specific intagram accounts.
-In order to do this, the code should be able to run periodically, thats why we decided to use cron to schedule running times and keep our proyect running automatically.
+The code need to run periodically, thats why we decided to use cron to schedule running times and keep the proyect running automatically.
 In our case we decided to configure crontab so that the proyect would run every 4 hours.

 ![alt text](https://raw.githubusercontent.com/RafaPe/rep_prueba/master/resources/crontab.PNG)